kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/meteor/17-flexbox-styling.md

 }
 ```

-* Above is what turns our `.employee-list` into a flexbox container
+* Above is what turns our `.employee-list` into a Flexbox container

-View it in the browser and see what Flexbox did to our layout.
+View it in the browser and see what **Flexbox** did to our layout.
-We don't need to refresh or include the style.css as Meteor takes care of that for us
+We don't need to refresh or include the `style.css` as **Meteor** takes care of that for us

-By default Flexbox takes all containing elements and puts them all on a single line
+By default **Flexbox** takes all containing elements and puts them all on a single line

 ## Next Improvement
 Stop our images from being one long infinite row